 - 1.1 Purpose.
 This Charter authorizes the operation of the School pursuant to R.C.
 Chapter 3314.
 Such school shall be a public school, independent of any School District and is part of the State of Ohio Program of Education.
 Pursuant to R.C.
-Section 3314.01, the School Governing Authority may sue and be sued, acquire facilities as needed, and charter for services necessary for the operation of the School.
+Section 3314.01, the School Governing Authority may sue and be sued, enter into a contract with a sponsor, acquire facilities as needed, and charter for services necessary for the operation of the School.
 The School Governing Authority may carry out any act and ensure the performance of any function that is in compliance with the Ohio Constitution, R.C.
 Chapter 3314, other statutes applicable to community schools and the terms of this Charter.
-The School Governing Authority covenants and agrees to Sections 1.2 through 1.6 below. - 1.2 Non-Profit Corporation.
-The School is established and operated as a non-profit corporation under R.C.
-Chapter 1702 if established prior to April 8, 2003.
-The School Governing Authority shall maintain in good standing the School's status as a non-profit corporation.
-The School Governing Authority shall hold all rights to the name of the School and any trade names or fictitious names. - 1.3 Public Benefit Corporation.
+The School Governing Authority is responsible for the management and administration of the School.
+The School Governing Authority covenants and agrees to Sections 1.2 through 1.6 below. - 1.2 Trade Names The School Governing Authority shall hold all rights to the name of the School and any trade names or fictitious names. - 1.3 Public Benefit Corporation.
 The School Governing Authority must be an Ohio Public Benefit Corporation under R.C.
 1702.01(P), if formed after April of 2003.
 Attached as Attachment 1.3 are the Certificate of Incorporation, Articles of Incorporation, and Code of Regulations.
 Any changes or updates in any of these documents must be reported in writing to the Sponsor within five (5) business days of the effective date of such changes, along with a copy of all documentation and filings.

-For schools beginning operation in the 2018-2019 school year and later, no later than December 31, the School Governing Authority shall apply to qualify as a federal tax exempt entity under Section 501(c)(3) of the Internal Revenue Code.
-The School Governing Authority shall submit a copy of the application as submitted to the IRS the Sponsor within five (5) business days of submission.
+For schools beginning operation after July 1, 2024, the School Governing Authority shall apply to qualify as a federal tax exempt entity under Section 501(c)(3) of the Internal Revenue Code no later than December 31 of the current year.
+The School Governing Authority shall submit a copy of the application as submitted to the IRS to the Sponsor within five (5) business days of submission.
 Any change in tax status of the School must be reported in writing to the Sponsor within ten (10) business days after notice to the School or the School Governing Authority, with a copy of any documentation and official/governmental notices or letters.